uclaacm/hack-curriculum/HackCloud/Session 2_ VM Computing/README.md

 2. Click "Instances"
 3. Note down the region before clicking "Create volume"
 4. Set the size to 1 GiB
 5. Modify the region to match with the region from step 3.
-Scroll down and click "Create Volume"
+Scroll down and click "Create volume"
 6. Select the instance, expand actions, and "Attach instance"
 7. Select your Apache web server instance and click "Attach volume"
 8. To clean up, detach your volume and delete it